 Implementing a Dynamic Vector (Array) in C

-An array (vector) is a common-place data type, used to hold and describe a collection of elements.
-These elements can be fetched at runtime by one or more indices (identifying keys).
-A distinguishing feature of an array compared to a list is that they allow for constant-time random access lookup, compared to the latters sequential access.
-Resizable arrays allow for an unspecified upper-bound of collection elements at runtime, and are conceptuality similar to a list.
-These dynamic arrays are more complicated and less used in introduction to its compatriot list, which is dynamic by nature.
-Using C as the language of implementation this post will guide you through building a simple vector data-structure.
+Dynamic arrays are more complicated and less commonly used compared to their counterpart, the list, which is dynamic by nature.
+Using C as the language of implementation, this post will guide you through building a simple vector data structure.
 The structure will take advantage of a fixed-size array, with a counter invariant that keeps track of how many elements are currently present.
-If the underlying array becomes exhausted, the addition operation will re-allocate the contents to a larger size, by way of a copy.
+If the underlying array becomes exhausted, the addition operation will reallocate the contents to a larger size by means of a copy.

 The Make File